Request for Quotation: A Step-by-Step Guide

 Automation can reduce administrative burdens, allowing procurement teams to focus on more strategic aspects of supplier selection and relationship management.

-Common Pitfalls in the RFQ Process
+Potential Downsides of the RFQ Process

 Vague RFQs can lead to confusion and varied quotes that are difficult to compare.
 Always aim for clarity and detail in your RFQ documents.
 Clear RFQs help ensure that all suppliers are working from the same set of expectations, leading to more comparable and relevant quotes.